rogerdemello/DealSentry/docs/SALESFORCE_INTEGRATION.md

 - Sign up for a free [Salesforce Developer Edition](https://developer.salesforce.com/signup) (or Trial).
 - In that org you’ll have **System Administrator** with **Manage Connected Apps**.
-- Create the Connected App there and use its Consumer Key/Secret in Proposal Reviewer.
+- Create the Connected App there and use its Consumer Key/Secret in DealSentry.
 - For local testing, callback URL: `http://localhost:3001/api/oauth/salesforce/callback`.
 - Set `SALESFORCE_SANDBOX="false"` for Developer Edition (it uses login.salesforce.com).